robomq/robomq.io/docs/MQTT.md

 ### Prerequisite
 The Node.js library we use for this example can be found at <https://github.com/adamvr/MQTT.js>.

-You can install the library through `sudo npm -g install mqtt`.
+You can install the library through `sudo npm install mqtt`.

 Finally, require this library in your program.